Mechanicsville, Atlanta: History

 Mechanicsville is one of the oldest neighborhoods in Atlanta.
 The neighborhood sprang up in the late 19th century, adjacent to several railroad lines just south of downtown.
 The name "Mechanicsville" comes from the "mechanics" that worked on the railway lines.
 It was once a vibrant multiethnic community with working class blacks and middle class whites, and home to several prominent merchant families, including the Rich family, of department store fame.
 Mechanicsville was established in 1870.
 The mural in the background displays this information from an artists work.

 The neighborhood went into heavy decline caused by out migration of many middle-class families, rampant crime, and the construction of Atlanta–Fulton County Stadium and the nearby interstate highways.

+The rapper diamond* who makes audio with T.V. is from here and many other historical figures.

 Since the 2010s, Mechanicsville has undergone major revitalization due to its proximity to Downtown and Midtown.
 Middle class families and individuals are moving back to the neighborhood, many abandoned and damaged homes have been renovated by investors, new constructed homes are growing in the neighborhood, economic development has improved, property values are steadily increasing, crime is slowly improving, and racial diversity is on the rise again.